Resources on the Oncology Care Model, the Enhancing Oncology Model, and the Radiation Oncology Model

 Oncology Care Model

 The Network’s commitment to the evolution of value-based care is demonstrated by our participation in the Oncology Care Model (OCM), a voluntary demonstration program from the Center for Medicare and Medicaid Innovation (CMMI), running from 2016-2021.
 The OCM required participating practices to manage all aspects of a cancer patient’s care delivery (including prescription drugs and emergency department visits) for a 6-month episode.
-Over the duration of the 6-year model, Network practices enrolled more than 125,000 unique patients and saved the Medicare program nearly $300 million relative to benchmark prices.
+Over the duration of the 6-year model, Network practices enrolled more than 130,000 unique patients and saved the Medicare program over $330 million relative to benchmark prices.
+Since 2016, Medicare OCM patients treated in these practices in The Network realized a 37% reduction in inpatient stays, 18% decrease in emergency room visits, and a 6% increase in access to hospice >3 days before end of life.

 Radiation Oncology Model